-- The technologist will position you on a special table. - The technologist will talk with you about when you will be able to hear and talk with him or her during the scan. - The technologist will place earplugs or headphones on you. - The table will slide into the scanner. - The inside of the scanner is lighted and allows air to pass through for your comfort.
+- The technologist will position you on a special table. - The technologist will place earplugs or headphones on you. - The table will slide into the scanner. - The inside of the scanner is lighted and allows air to pass through for your comfort.

-- Both ends of the scanner are open. - You will need to relax and lie still during the scan.
+- Both ends of the scanner are open. - You will be able to talk with the technologist during the scan. - You will need to relax and lie still during the scan.
 This will help the scanner take clear images.
 Any movement could cause blurry images. - The scanner makes a fast thumping noise while it is taking images.
-This is normal. - While the scanner is taking pictures, try to lie still and breathe normally and quietly. - You may be asked to hold your breath. - When the thumping noise stops, you need to continue to lie still.
+This is normal. - You may be asked to hold your breath. - When the thumping noise stops, you need to continue to lie still.